espocrm/documentation/docs/development/metadata/stream-defs.md

 *string*

 A field (of a link-multiple type) that store users which should automatically follow a record.
-If not set, then the *assignedUsers* field is checked for existance and then used.
+If not set, then the *assignedUsers* field is checked for existence and then used.
 E.g. for the *Meeting*, it's the *users* field.

 ## subscribersCleanup